pgRouting/pgrouting/doc/dijkstra/pgr_dijkstraNear.rst

 The result shows that station at vertex :math:`6` is the nearest.

 .. index::
-    single: dijkstraNear(Many to One)  - Experimental
+    single: dijkstraNear(Many to One)  - Proposed

 Many to One
 ...............................................................................